 After graduation, I knew I wanted to work for a cause that I was passionate about.
 The nonprofit sector was a natural fit for this ambition, so I began searching for opportunities in the field.
 I started my career at a women’s advocacy foundation in Boston.
-While there, I was drawn toward development; it was a job that combined two things I loved: building relationships and having a measureable, positive impact.
+While there, I was drawn toward development; it was a job that combined two things I loved: building relationships and having a measurable, positive impact.
 I knew it was where I was meant to be.
-Once my path was determined, I set my sights on a warmer climate (i.e. San Diego) and was lucky to land a positon at UCSD.
+Once my path was determined, I set my sights on a warmer climate (i.e. San Diego) and was lucky to land a position at UCSD.

 What is your favorite part about your job?

 Like UConn, UCSD is an amazing, world-renowned institution with top-notch faculty and students.
 From the moment I stepped foot on campus, it was impossible not to get caught up in the excitement of the all research and initiatives happening here.
 Folks here are truly changing the world for the better, and I get to play a small role in that which is absolutely awesome.
 As a fundraiser, I also love being in the business of building relationships.
 I get to meet new people every single day, learn their passions, and help them to make a difference through their philanthropy.
 It’s incredibly rewarding.